There are dozens of ways to make extra money using your smartphone, but the Field Agent® app is one of the best I’ve encountered.

 It depends on what is available are any given time.
 But in the app’s settings you can ask Field Agent to show you jobs within 3 miles, within 10 miles, within 30 miles and within 90 miles.
 Typically, I keep my setting at “within 10 miles,” but I occasionally toggle back and forth between 10 and 30.

 What are the best or easiest Field Agent jobs?
 And what are the worst or most difficult jobs?

 This is subjective.
 A job that might be easy for one agent might be a pain for another and vice-versa.

 For example, some jobs require you to interact with a salesperson or store manager.
-Others might require you to make a video.
+Others might require you to make a short video selfie.
 If you don’t want to interact with a salesperson or appear in a video clip, you won’t want to accept that type of job.